Fentanyl Abuse Statistics

 Medical Uses for Fentanyl

 Fentanyl products are intended to be administered by or taken under the instruction of a healthcare professional.
-While healthcare professionals write fewer prescriptions each year, most pain specialists continue to prescribe it to patients in excruciating pain.
+While healthcare professionals write fewer opioid prescriptions each year, most pain specialists continue to prescribe it to patients in excruciating pain.

 • In 1990, the transdermal patch Duragesic went on the market; it’s widely used by chronic pain sufferers who require a regular dose of opioid analgesics.